Communications

 Phone Trees to Facilitate Vaccine Access

 To respond effectively to COVID-19 and to longstanding health inequities made worse by the pandemic, it is essential to leverage community strengths and trusted community networks.
 Phone trees are one strategy to disseminate important public health information during the pandemic.
+While this resource was originally developed for COVID-19, the methods and approach could easily be applied to other circumstances.

 Learn more >>